-One of the outcomes of the working group focusing on Goal 1 is a project that provides for a digital platform to serve as a "discovery portal" providing an index of what geotrails, geosites, mining, and cultural sites that are available.
+One of the outcomes of the working group focusing on Goal 1 is a project that provides for a digital platform to be known as the 'Australian Geotourism Discovery Portal' providing an index of what geotrails, geosites, mining, and cultural sites that are available.
 The purpose-built digital platform will be a searchable portal based on the needs of different working groups and other users and utilising the University of Tasmania's (UTas) ArcGIS Hub Solution platform.
 The ultimate, long-term goal is to develop an interactive and searchable digital map of geotrails across Australia.
 The AGC is funding a pilot project using the UTas facility.